 As Research Data Science Specialist, Jeremy Mikecz advises and collaborates with students and faculty conducting computational and data-intensive research.
-Mikecz specializes in text, bibliometric, and geospatial analysis and scholarship as well as data visualization in its many forms (static graphs, interactive plots, maps, etc.) He is happy to help with a broad range of data science and digital humanities tasks, including:
+Mikecz specializes in text, bibliometric, and geospatial analysis and scholarship as well as data visualization in its many forms (static graphs, interactive plots, maps, etc.) and the application of AI to assist in the transcription, translation, and analysis of texts (from handwritten letters and typewritten government reports to social media comments).
+He is happy to help with a broad range of data science and digital humanities tasks, including:

 - finding "data" - whether texts, quantitative tables, spatial information, or images - and brainstorming creative ways to explore and analyze this data